pinpinroku/hultra/README.md

 ## Features

-- **Seamless Mod Installation and Management**: Easily install and manage mods directly from the terminal.
+- **Seamless Mod Management**: Easily manage mods directly from the terminal.
 - **Install Mods by Name**: No need for Olympus or a web browser—just type the mod name to install.
 - **Comprehensive Mod Listing**: View all installed mods along with their names and versions at a glance.
-- **Quick Mod Search**: Effortlessly find mods in the Everest online database without the hassle of navigating a browser.
-- **Detailed Mod Information**: Access in-depth details about specific mods, perfect for manual downloads using external tools like `wget` or `aria2c`.
 - **Installed Mod Details**: Easily check the dependencies of your installed mods for better management.
 - **Automatic Update Checks**: Stay up-to-date with available updates for your installed mods, which can be installed automatically while you play—running in the background!
 - **Asynchronous Downloads**: Experience reduced total download times, lower memory usage, and faster checksum verifications for a smoother experience.